 Paying for day services OR for support at home

 If you go to a day centre or have support at home you must fill in a form that states your financial position so that we can work out how much you can afford to pay.
 This is done under the fairer charging policy which is designed to make sure that you only pay what you can afford to.
 A member of the Fairer Charging visiting team will meet with you to help you to complete this form.
 They will also help you claim any benefits you may be entitled to.
-The download below provides information about the Fairer Charging Policy and how it affects you.
+The documents section provides information about the Fairer Charging Policy and how it affects you.

 Paying for residential and nursing home care